Teams

 Heads are group leaders for at least one group and their scope is big enough that let’s them have the company-wide impact expected for an L6.

-In both User Research and Data Science we use the scientific method to generate a positive business impact.
-That can be done through qualitative or quantitative research.
-I’ll use the term researchers to refer to both of them from now on.
-Researchers value work diversity quite a lot.
+In Data Science we use the scientific method to generate a positive business impact.
+Data Scientists value work diversity quite a lot.
 Being able to work on different problems, with different tools and in contact with different people is one of the most alluring perks of the job.
 The inherent diversity comes at a cost of lower project ownership and business knowledge of specific problem spaces.

-In order to try to balance both things out we want to propose an organisational shift.
-It’s already happened informally with time but we want to make it much more explicit and official.
-Members of both squads of a certain level of seniority can act as a Research Link between a particular group, squad or region and the Data Science and User Research teams.
-This position can be understood in many ways so we will try to describe it as much as we can in the following enumeration:
+In order to try to balance both things, we have developed a specific framework for organising our colaboration with different teams.
+Scientists of a certain level of seniority can act as a Research Link between a particular group or squad and the Data Science team.
+This position can be understood in many ways, so we will try to describe it as much as we can in the following enumeration:

-• A Research link knows about the problem space of the group/squad/region
+• A Research link knows about the problem space of the group/squad.

-• A Research link is involved in comms channels for the squad/region
+• A Research link is involved in comms channels for the group/squad.

-• A Research link have certain level of seniority, and the role will be included as data point for career path
+• A Research link has certain level of seniority, and the role will be included as data point for career path.

-• A Research link are meant to be stable over time, but can change to accommodate needs of User Research and Data Science teams
+• A Research link is meant to be stable over time, but can change to accommodate needs of the Data Science team.

-• A Research link is expected to interact heavily with PMs, Design Managers (especially User Research), Engineering Managers (mostly Data Science) and business and local/regional stakeholders
+• A Research link is expected to interact heavily with PMs, Engineering and Growth Managers and business and local/regional stakeholders.

-• Not every researcher is a Research link
+• Not every Data Scientist is a Research link.

-• Not all research work related to an squad/group/region is executed by its Research link
+• Not all research work related to an squad/group is executed by its Research link.

-The assignment of researchers to groups and squads has room for flexibility and will follow the natural workload and importance of those groups/squads/regions.
-For instance, User Research is mostly involved with user-facing groups such as Rider, Driver, Marketplace, C4B, Spain and Latam.
-Data Science however has a wider scope in principle, since it is involved in more groups such as Finance & Compliance but its workload is heavily skewed to particular squads such as Pricing, Rider Growth, Match, Maps or Financial Fraud.
-Besides this, not all groups/squads/geographies will have a Research Link assigned from the very beginning due to hiring constraints and therefore some iteration will be needed in the future to accommodate everyone in this new structure.
-This does not mean that those groups/squads/geographies work will be de-prioritised or ignored in any way.
-We will take care of them as a team until new hires are assigned to them.
+The assignment of scientists to groups and squads has room for flexibility and will follow the natural workload and importance of those groups/squads.
+Besides this, not all groups/squads will have a Research Link assigned.
+This does not mean that those groups/squads work will be de-prioritised or ignored in any way.
+We will take care of them as a team.
 We appreciate your patience and understanding :)

 Guilds